Cybersecurity Career Track

 Cybersecurity bootcamp graduates are often qualified for a variety of high-paying, tech-related positions.
 While graduates usually start out in an entry-level cybersecurity role, they may decide to pursue a specialized security role after gaining some field experience.
 Below are some examples of cybersecurity careers and related careers in information technology (IT).

 Information security analysts design and implement security solutions to safeguard an organization's computer networks and systems.
-These professionals often work in IT departments, where they monitor suspicious network activity and conduct penetration testing to assess system weaknesses.
+These professionals often work in IT departments and security operations centers, where they monitor suspicious network activity, conduct penetration testing to assess system weaknesses, and implement security updates and software patches.

 Information security analysts must continuously research the latest IT security trends to stay up to date on new threats and cyberattacks.
 While many people entering this occupation earn a bachelor's degree, cybersecurity bootcamps and certification can equip you with the skills needed for many entry-level positions.
 PayScale reports an average salary of $72,580 for these professionals.

 Security software developers write code that protects computer systems and organizational data.
 Their daily tasks include building security-oriented software products, testing and implementing security programs, and mitigating cyberthreats.
-Aspiring security software developers should possess strong communication and collaboration skills as they often work closely with engineering and product development teams.
+In addition to strong coding skills, aspiring security software developers should possess strong communication and collaboration skills as they often work closely with engineering and product development teams.

 Most positions require a bachelor's degree in computer science or a related field, as well as previous experience working with code and software.
 Gaining certification or completing a bootcamp can also provide the training needed for employment in this occupation.
 According to PayScale, the average salary for a security software developer is $74,210.

 Network security engineers configure and maintain security-related hardware and software.
-In addition, these professionals work to safeguard an organization's network by monitoring and neutralizing interruptions.
-As this is a multifaceted, highly technical job, an extensive background working in information security and computer engineering is often needed to become fully proficient in this occupation.
+In addition, these professionals work to safeguard an organization's network by monitoring and neutralizing malicious networking packets.
+As this is a multifaceted, highly technical job, an extensive background working in information security, networking, and computer engineering is often needed to become fully proficient in this occupation.

 Employers usually expect at least a bachelor's degree in computer science or a related field, as well as some specialized certification, such as the Certified Information Systems Security Professional credential.
 Network security engineers earn an average salary of $86,150, according to PayScale.